privyclearadvertising/gtm-snippets/README.md

 1. In GTM, go to **Tags → New**
 2. Tag type: **Custom HTML**
-3. Paste the entire snippet file contents into the HTML field
+3. Paste the entire snippet file into the HTML field
 4. Firing trigger: **All Pages**
 5. Name the tag clearly (e.g. `Custom - HubSpot Form Listener`)
 6. Click **Save**
-7. Click **Preview**, submit a test form, confirm the `form_submit` event appears in the dataLayer panel
+7. Click **Preview** → submit a test form → confirm `form_submit` appears in the dataLayer panel
 8. If confirmed → **Publish**

 ---

-## GTM Trigger to Create After Installing
+## GTM Trigger to Create After Installing a Form Snippet

-Once a snippet is installed, create a trigger so your conversion tags know when to fire:

 - **Trigger type:** Custom Event
 - **Event name:** `form_submit`
 - **Optional filter:** `form_platform` equals `hubspot`
-  (or whichever platform you're using)
+  (or whichever platform)

 Apply this trigger to your:
 - GA4 Event tag